ITRS-Group/cordial/tools/dv2email/docs/dv2email.md

   -E, --entity string     entity name, ignored if _VARIBLEPATH set in environment -S, --sampler string    sampler name, ignored if _VARIBLEPATH set in environment -T, --type string       type name, ignored if _VARIBLEPATH set in environment
+                          To explicitly select empty/no type use --type/-T ""
 ```

 ## SEE ALSO